alexjlockwood/roll-off-club/docs/variations/closed-open-isolated-duo.md

 ## Overview

-[Closed-Open](../rolls/closed-open-open-closed.md#orange) + [Isolated Duo](../rolls/isolated-duo.md#blue) can prove to be a challenge, especially late in the timeout when the large gaps on blue and orange align.
+[Closed-Open](../rolls/closed-open-open-closed.md#orange) + [Isolated Duo](../rolls/isolated-duo.md#blue) can prove to be a challenge, especially late in the timeout when the large gaps on blue and orange align, leaving little space.
 Remember that the first long jump on blue is a [god jump](../advanced/isolated-duo-god-jumps.md) that can be difficult to perform, so it is best to avoid it if possible.
+However, the second long jump on blue is easy to perform and can be useful for avoiding collisions in the center.

 ## Paths